UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

   ```
   its name is `_` to emphasize that it doesn't need to be read.
 Other reducers, for example `strands_move`, require access to other parts of the `AppState`, so they are "global" reducers.

+- **add view code to display the new state**: If this involved adding a new piece of state, then presumably it influences the view in some way.
+Pass the information through the React component hierarchy, starting at the [connected component](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#connect) above the view component(s) that need to be altered to display it properly.
+Be sure to follow React rules about passing the [minimal amount of state necessary](https://reactjs.org/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) to draw the view.
+For instance, if you need only a single `Strand`, don't pass the list of all strands in.
+If you only need the DNA sequence of the `Strand`, don't pass the whole `Strand`, just pass its DNA sequence.

 TODO: add link to a more detailed tutorial walking through the steps above showing actual code that gets added at each step.